 The Quad-POD FLC Program:

 - Each Quad-POD sponsored FLC will be provided $500 to use to support the work of the FLC.
 Additional funds may be available by request.

-- At minimum, FLCs should meet monthly October through April.
+- At minimum, FLCs should meet eight times October through September (face-to-face or virtually).
 FLC participants are required to attend 75% or more of their FLC's scheduled meetings.

 - Faculty at all ranks from all four institutions are welcome to participate.

 - Please read the guidelines for facilitators and participants as well as the FLC overview.

 - All FLC members must be able to attend/participate in the following meetings: